 Michael Levinger is an adjunct faculty member of Boston University's MET College.
 He created CS581 in 2009 and has been teaching the course ever since.
 Michael is an information technology and healthcare IT senior executive and multi-time entrepreneur specializing in the successful creation, deployment and use of mission-critical software including Electronic Health Records and Health Information Technology.
-Mike is the Chief Operating Officer of Primaris Healthcare Business Solutions, a consulting and services company specializing in improving healthcare quality including through the use of healthcare information systems like electronic health records.
-Mike is an advisor to the University of Missouri Medical School Healthcare Management and Informatics Department and an active member of several healthcare industry organizations.
-Previously, Mike was President and CEO of a Massachusettsbased electronic health record consulting and systems integration company.
+Currently, Mike is responsible for the technology for innovative consumer-oriented medical devices and other Internet of Things (IoT) connected devices.
+Mike was the Chief Operating Officer of Primaris Healthcare Business Solutions, a consulting and services company specializing in improving healthcare quality including through the use of healthcare information systems like electronic health records.
+Previously, Mike was President and CEO of a Massachusetts-based electronic health record consulting and systems integration company.
 Under Mike's leadership, the company helped numerous physician practices and healthcare delivery organizations deploy EHRs.
+Mike is a former advisor to the University of Missouri Medical School Healthcare Management and Informatics Department and an active member of several healthcare industry organizations.